decentralized-identity/presentation-exchange/spec/spec.md

 Presentation Definition's inputs are being requested.
 - `submission_requirement` - The resource ****MAY**** contain this property,
   and if present, its value ****MUST**** conform to the Submission Requirement Format.
-If not present, all inputs listed in the `input_descriptor` array are required for submission.
+If not present, all inputs listed in the `input_descriptors` array are required for submission.
 The description for the format of this property is in the [`Submission Requirement`](#submission-requirement) section below.
 - `input_descriptors` - The resource ****MUST**** contain this property, and its value ****MUST**** be an array of Input Descriptor objects.
-If no `submission_requirement` is present, all inputs listed in the `input_descriptor` array are required for submission.
+If no `submission_requirement` is present, all inputs listed in the `input_descriptors` array are required for submission.
 The composition of values under this property are described in the [`Input Descriptors`](#input-descriptors) section below.